BAJAJ BROKING

 When people do not spend or invest, businesses struggle to sell their products or services, which can badly affect economic growth.
 The term “liquidity trap” was first used by renowned economist John Keynes.

 In a liquidity trap, people prefer to keep their cash idle and do not invest it in bonds or other instruments.
-Hence, Keynes said that a liquidity trap can make monetary policymakers feel powerless because they cannot increase economic growth by reducing interest rates.
+Hence, Keynes argued that a liquidity trap can leave monetary policymakers feeling powerless because they cannot boost economic growth by cutting interest rates.
 Having learnt the liquidity trap’s definition, let us delve deeper into this topic.

 What Leads to a Liquidity Trap?